-List of known impairments for 303(d) listed or Total Maximum Daily Load (TMDL) for the receiving waterbody: (See Appendix F for list of known impairments for Puyallup River)
+List of known impairments for 303(d) listed or Total Maximum Daily Load (TMDL) for the receiving waterbody: The Puyallup River downstream of the site is listed for temperature and mercury.

 Table 1 includes a list of suspected and/or known contaminants associated with the construction activity.